VexisMorlock/Morlock-Pass/README.md

-# AHK-Morlock
+# Morlock Pass
-Stuff I have created using AutoHotKey
+created using AutoHotKey

 Everything here is open sorce and free to use.

-Current projects:

     Morlock Password Manager. v1.0
             This is a password manager that uses 7-zip and an external usb drive(not needed) to save passwords